Prime Number Generator Rapid Prototype

-In my quest to build a hardware-based binary prime number generator I decided to build a demonstration model / rapid prototype to prove to myself (and the world) that I can reliably (and quickly) generate prime numbers.
-This code needs a lot of work, but it’s functional.
-Instead of messing with tons of little LEDs, it just dumps the output to a LCD.
-Of note, the library to run the LCD takes up about 90% of the memory of the chip leaving only a handful of free bytes to write the actual code in!
+In my quest to build a hardware-based prime number generator I built a rapid prototype to assess how quickly primes can be found with an 8-bit microcontroller.
+There is a lot of room for improvement, but the code works.
+Instead of messing with tons of little LEDs, this design displays numbers on an LCD.
+Interestingly the library to run the LCD takes up about 90% of the memory of the chip leaving only a handful of bytes to write the prime calculation code in!

 #define F_CPU 1E6